stephen-openplacement/AzureDistributionBundle/Resources/docs/20_azure_websites.md

     php src/console azure:websites:init

-You can modify the copied ".deployment" and "build_azure.sh" files to your needs.
+You should modify the copied ".deployment" and "build_azure.sh" files to your needs, for example you can add calls to ``php app/console doctrine:schema-tool:update --force`` if you want to auto update your database schema.

-Now open your ``composer.json`` file to include a post install/update task:

-    {
-        "post-install-cmd": [
-            "WindowsAzure\\DistributionBundle\\Deployment\\Composer\\DeploymentListener::postInstall"
-        ],
-        "post-update-cmd": [
-            "WindowsAzure\\DistributionBundle\\Deployment\\Composer\\DeploymentListener::postInstall"
-        ]
-    }

-The file might already hold the ``post-install-cmd`` and ``post-update-cmd`` keys.
-In that case append the two script callback values to the list of existing callbacks.

-Commit the changes to all three files to your Azure Git repository:
+Commit the changes to all files to your Azure Git repository:

-    $ git add build_azure.php .deployment composer.json
+    $ git add build_azure.sh .deployment
     $ git commit -m 'Enable Azure Websites Deployment'

 ## Deloyment

-Whenever you push to your git repository now to the Azure Websites location, Kudo (the Git Deployment Engine of Azure Websites) will trigger the custom build command and:
+Whenever you push to your git repository now to the Azure Websites location, Kudo (the Git Deployment Engine of Azure Websites) will trigger the custom build command.

-1. Download composer.phar if not yet present.
-If you want to use a stable version, you should commit the ``composer.phar`` into the root of your project directory.
-2. Run ``php composer.phar install --prefer-dist -v``
-3. Run the deployment listener and copy all files into the Azure Websites web root.
+## Troubleshotting

+### The website build failed, what now?

+If the failure didnt happen during the kudu sync your website shouldn't be broken.
+You can just hit the "retry" button in the Windows Azure Management backend and deploy again.
+Should the failure happen during the kudu sync then your website might be in a broken state.
+Try to redeploy as soon as you can to fix potential problems.

+### A command failed during deployment, what now?

+You should carefully analyze what commands you run in the ``build_azure.sh`` file.
+There is no interaction possible and you should take care that your website always runs and no build step breaks it.